Thomas2500/uDomainFlag/README.md

 * **Read your browsing history** - Needed to determine the currently viewed website.
 * **Read and change all your data on the websites you visit** - Also used to determine the viewed website and additionally to detect the used IP address of the target server.
 (E.g. to show if website uses a private IP address)

-uDomainFlag connects primarily to [dfdata.bella.network](https://dfdata.bella.network/) for location data. where you can also find attitional information about the backend.
+uDomainFlag connects primarily to [dfdata.bella.network](https://dfdata.bella.network/) for location data, where you can also find additional information about the backend.

 ## Privacy Policy

 The full version is available at [imprint.unterhaltungsbox.com](https://imprint.unterhaltungsbox.com/).

 The extension itself logs errors using Sentry and transmits there errors to my private selfhosted sentry instance.
-Error logging can be disabled within the extension settings and this setting is synchronisized to other instances if logged in within the browser.
+Error logging can be disabled within the extension settings and this setting is synchronized to other instances if logged in within the browser.

 > uDomainFlag collects crash reports which can be permanently disabled within the extension settings.
 >